jayrcausal/jayrcausal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a graduate student at NYU (2024 off to Boston).
-At NYU, I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.
-I received my master's degree jointly in [Engineering and Courant Institute of Mathematics](https://math.nyu.edu/dynamic/sites/tandon/).
-I completed my undergraduate study as a student in Management Science and Engineering(with a concentration of engineering mechanics) where I also had the great fortune to be supervised by Prof Li Zhao(赵丽).
-In 2024, I will also be an affiliate working on topics in causal representation learning with Prof.[Biwei Huang](https://biweihuang.com/) in University of California San Diego and Kun Zhang at CMU.
+I am currently a researcher at MIT, co-supervised by Prof Regina Barzilay(MIT) and Prof Biwei Huang(UC San Diego).
+Prior to joining MIT, I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.
+I received my master's degree jointly in [Engineering and Courant Institute of Mathematics](https://math.nyu.edu/dynamic/sites/tandon/).I completed my undergraduate study as a student in Management Science and Engineering(with a concentration of engineering mechanics) where I also had the great fortune to be supervised by Prof Li Zhao(赵丽).

 __Research Interests__: My research interest broadly spans manifolds of causal inference and my recent focus has been primarily on life sciences: